qeoiruklavmle-ux/Jeon_Midterm_EDA_Data_Bootcamp/README.md

 A more precise way to quantify this change is through percentile analysis (Figure 4).
 Comparing key points in the distribution, such as the 25th, 50th (median), and 75th percentiles, can determine whether the slowdown is concentrated in certain segments or reflects a broader structural shift.

-Figure 4: Distributional Decline in U.S. Productivity Growth Across Percentiles
+Figure 4: Shift in U.S. Productivity Growth Across Percentiles (Pre- vs Post-2000)

 <img width="500" height="500" alt="image" src="https://github.com/user-attachments/assets/6d813c72-b37d-4e1f-b98b-1b411189c483" />